 So what are the remedies?

-Number one: You trust in your divine potential.
+Number one: Trust in your divine potential.

 In short, brothers and sisters, the best remedy for holding back is to be in the right place, doing the right things, at the right time, with the right intent of heart.
-And if you do this, you’ll have a great summer.
+If you do this, you’ll have a great summer.
 Give the Lord a willing mind, and your faithful heart, and watch what He will do with you.